Research themes

 College of Pharmacy Research Day

-Our annual research day is focused on recognizing the accomplishments and innovations in research in the College of Pharmacy.
+Research Day focuses on recognizing the accomplishments and innovations in research at the University of Manitoba College of Pharmacy.

 Where: Apotex Centre, Bannatyne Campus